unconditional love, its terms and conditions

 As always, the fundamental question of Stemless is “What does it really take, to own your experience?”

-We’re taking a less individualistic, more nondual orientation to ownership.
+We take a less individualistic, more nondual orientation to ownership here.
 The point of immature seeming “anti-ownership” language is to explore a subtler ownership.
 When a listener goes with option 2 above (where you allow the speaker to own even what you think they didn’t own), they are in an inquiry of ownership and what it takes: “Do I really need some overt literal acknowledgement from the speaker of their rebellious child parts?
 Why?
 Can I accompany them anyway, if I’m confident of my reality, what I can plainly see?
 And anyway, we’re all using reversed ways to do ownership, so maybe this is the speaker owning their child parts?
 Maybe I’m the one who’s not accompanying them in their subtle ownership by demanding a tight ownership-posture?
 Hmm…”

 And of course, there is no get out of jail free card here.
 The point is not to stop owning your experience and leave it to the rest of the world.
 The point is to own your experience so deeply, that even actual facts of reality start to be owned as your experience (not too different from the time you first realized you could own your anger as yours, rather than a fact about someone else).
 If you’re ready for this depth of ownership — of not just feelings but even of perception — you might have to make peace with the imaginal, leave behind sanitized language and thus express your most direct, literal truths.